WorldWindLabs/WxOps-WorldWind/README.md

 ##3.
 How to Use

 Start the program using on the methods provided in the section above.
-The active UI for Worldwind comes with four main onscreen elements as well a bottom panel that reports information to the user.
+The active UI for WorldWind comes with four main onscreen elements as well a bottom panel that reports information to the user.
 The first elements are as follows:

 * World Map - The World Map element is in the top left corner of the screen that reports the location of the center of the screen.
-* Compass - The Compass element is in the top right and reports the location of the north as well as the tilt of the globe.
+* Compass - The Compass element is in the top right and reports the direction towards North as well as the tilt of the globe.
-* View Controls - The Scale Bar element is in the lower right corner, and it dynamically reports the general scale of the World Wind globe.
+* View Controls - The Scale Bar element is in the lower right corner, and it dynamically reports the general scale of the WorldWind globe.
 * Scale Bar - The View Controls element is in the bottom left corner, and this allows users to use on screen buttons to change the camera incrementally.
-* Layer Menu - This menu located on the left allows users to toggle different layers within the Worldwind Application.
-This menu also dynamically updated when a new KML or KMZ file is added to the application
+* Layer Menu - This menu located on the left allows users to toggle different layers within the WorldWind Application.
+This menu is dynamically updated when a new KML or KMZ file is added to the application

 #####3.1 Mouse Control